Sandra Kemp

 Sandra Kemp (born 10 March 1957) is an academic and curator with a background in English literature.
-She is the director, The Ruskin - Library, Museum and Research Centre at University of Lancaster and visiting professor in the Department of Materials at Imperial College London.
+She is the director of The Ruskin – Museum and Research Institute at the University of Lancaster and visiting professor in the Department of Materials at Imperial College London.
 She was previously a research associate at IMAGES&CO, and has held leadership roles in the university and cultural sectors, most recently as senior research fellow at the Victoria and Albert Museum, head of college, London College of Communication and director of research at the Royal College of Art (RCA).
 She curated the Wellcome Trust-sponsored exhibition Future Face: Image, Identity, Innovation at the Science Museum, with a related programme at the National Portrait Gallery, a film festival and a debate on BBC Radio 5 Live.
 She has also published and given public lectures in the fields of fiction, literary theory and cultural studies.

 Career

 She has a Bachelor of Arts and DPhil from the University of Oxford.
 In her early career, she held academic posts in the English Literature departments of UK universities Southampton, Edinburgh, Glasgow, Westminster and had sabbaticals at Sapienza, Brown and Columbia.

-In 2001, she moved to a management role, spending eight years as Director of Research at the Royal College of Art, leading the College to two successful RAEs.
+In 2001, she moved to a management role, spending eight years as director of research at the Royal College of Art, leading the College to two successful RAEs.
 The 2007 Quality Assurance Agency (QAA) Institution Report cited as good practice the leadership, management and currency of research including research student and supervisor training.
 In the same year, Research Fortnight noted a 60% increase in the success rate of RCA applications to research councils.

-From 2008 to 2012, she was Head of College of the London College of Communication, where she led a major restructure of the college's academic portfolio and of its technical, administrative and financial operations.
+From 2008 to 2012, she was head of college of the London College of Communication, where she led a major restructure of the college's academic portfolio and of its technical, administrative and financial operations.

 She has also worked in the cultural sector, holding research fellowships at the National Portrait Gallery, Smithsonian Institution and the National Portrait Gallery, London, and most recently at the Victoria and Albert Museum (V&A).
 She has been on the advisory and management boards of the British Museum Centre for Visual and Material Culture, and the research centres at the V&A and Natural History Museum.

 She has been a panel member of the Higher Education Funding Council for England (HEFCE) Research Assessment Exercise, and the Arts and Humanities Research Council’s Visual Arts and Media Panel.

 She has appeared on television in the UK and abroad, including Omnibus and London Tonight, and broadcasts regularly, most recently on the BBC's Night Waves and Woman's Hour and on Chicago Public Radio's Odyssey.